dhis2/dhis2-docs/src/user/managing-dashboards.md

 You can remove a dashboard from offline storaged by choosing **Remove from offline storage** in the **...More** menu.

-In addition, if you manually log out of the DHIS2 instance, all cached dashboards will be cleared and they will no longer be available offline.

 ![](resources/images/dashboard/dashboard-remove-offline.png)

 #### Other notes about Dashboards app when you are offline:
+If you manually log out of the DHIS2 instance, all cached dashboards will be cleared and they will no longer be available offline.

 If you are offline, any buttons or actions that require a connection to complete successfully are disabled.
 They will be re-enabled once connectivity is restored.

 ### Printing a dashboard

 From the **...More** menu you can print the current dashboard.
-There are two styles of dashboard print: dashboard layout and one item per page.
-For both styles, a title page is added that shows the dashboard title, description (if the Show description setting is on), and any applied dashboard filters.
+There are two styles of dashboard print: *Dashboard layout* and *One item per page*.
+For both styles, a title page is added that shows the dashboard title, description (if the *Show description* setting is enabled), and any applied dashboard filters.

 ![](resources/images/dashboard/dashboard-print-menu.png)